 Zoho Projects is a cloud-based project management software that works for both small and large projects.
 It provides task scheduling and budget creation in addition to helping users assign work to their team.
 This is one of the few ClickUp alternatives that offer automation for its document processes including revision tracking.
 Teams can share files and there are dashboard and reporting features with stakeholder presentations.

-There are some problems with this software that could send you back our list of ClickUp alternatives.
+However, while Zoho Projects can be a popular choice, it’s not the best project management software.
 For one thing, the search functionality is clunky.
 When you’re in a project, you can only search for tasks within that project.
 Some of the features could be better, too.
 Take the dashboard, which doesn’t let users add clients’ contact information or list client names alphabetically.
 These downsides combined with the high learning curve mean you’re going to have to spend a good deal of time and effort just to know how to use the tool before managing a project.

 - Premium: $5 user/month